-Biosecurity Australia has considered all pests previously identified in the Import Risk Analysis for the Importation of Fresh Pineapple Fruit (Philippines, Thailand, Sri Lanka and the Solomon Islands) (Biosecurity Australia 2002) and taken them into account in this current policy where relevant.
+DAFF Biosecurity has considered all pests previously identified in the Import risk analysis (IRA) for the importation of fresh pineapple fruit: final IRA report (Philippines, Thailand, Sri Lanka and the Solomon Islands) (Biosecurity Australia 2002) and taken them into account in this current policy where relevant.

-The conditions under which fresh pineapple fruit are permitted entry into Australia from these countries can be viewed on the AQIS import conditions (ICON) database at www.aqis.gov.au/icon32/asp/homecontent.asp
+The conditions under which fresh pineapple fruit are permitted entry into Australia from these countries can be viewed on the DAFF import conditions (ICON) database at www.aqis.gov.au/icon32/asp/homecontent.asp.